The exact minimum number of triangles in graphs of given order and size

 where $n_{\ref{PikhurkoRazborov17approx}}(\rho_4)$ is the output of Theorem~\ref{PikhurkoRazborov17approx} applied with parameter $\rho_4$; and $n_{\ref{LS83}}(k)$ is (along with $\alpha_{\ref{LS83}}$) the output of Theorem~\ref{LS83} applied with $k-1$ and $r=3$.
-For the reader's convenience, the glossary at the end of the paper gives an informal overview of the roles of these constants in~(\ref{hierarchy}).
+For the reader's convenience, the glossary at the end of the paper gives an informal overview of the roles of the constants in~(\ref{hierarchy}).
 We may ignore floors and ceilings where they do not affect our argument.